samueljlieber/dev-documentation/content/applications/inventory_and_mrp/inventory/management/reporting/inventory_valuation_config.rst

    <hr style="float: none; visibility: hidden; margin: 0;">

 At the end of the month/year, your company does a physical inventory or just relies on the inventory in Odoo to value the stock into your books.

-Create a journal entry to move the stock variation value from your Profit&Loss section to your assets.
+Create a journal entry to move the stock variation value from your Profit & Loss section to your assets.

 .. h:div:: doc-aside